FastTravelAS/chippy/README.md

 * --redis-list: Set the Redis list name for the message broker (default: chippy:readings)

 ## Message Broker using Redis
-Chippy uses a message broker to handle communication between this service and the Flytaxi redis instance.
+Chippy uses a message broker to handle communication between this service and the Flytaxi Rails application.
 The RedisProducer class is responsible for pushing messages to a Redis list.
 Chippy pushes messages to this list and the Rails application processes them accordingly.